Close

 Before filing a Camp Lejeune toxic water lawsuit, a prospective plaintiff must submit their claim to the “appropriate federal agency.”
 Once a claim is submitted, the federal agency has a strict 6-month deadline to either accept or deny the claim.
 Claimants must wait until their claim is rejected or the 6-month deadline expires before filing their lawsuit in federal court.

 This administrative claim process is a formality in most regular lawsuits against the Navy.
 Administrative claims are almost always denied, and the claimants move on to file suit.
-For Camp Lejeune claims under the CLJA, however, the process could be much different.
+However, for Camp Lejeune claims under the CLJA, the process could be much different.

 Under the CLJA, we believe that at the administrative claims process may be more like a pre-filing settlement mediation in which claimants who pass an initial screening process receive very reasonable settlement offers.
 We expect many claimants will accept settlement offers during the administrative claim process and never end up filing civil lawsuits.